Neuropsychological Testing

 Testing helps to better understand your specific situation and can help with differential diagnosis, treatment and school planning, and provide specific recommendations for how to best utilize your strengths moving forward.

 When conducting neuropsychological evaluations, your psychologist takes into account multiple factors including your medical history, symptoms, and test results.
+At Ann Arbor Center for the Family, we conduct testing for clients ages 6-55.

 Common Concerns

-• ADHD
+- ADHD

-• Gifted testing
+- Gifted testing

-• Determining reason(s) for academic under achievment
+- Determining reason(s) for academic underachievement

 What is assessed?